Isla de la Juventud: Transportation

 The main transportation to the island is by boat or aircraft.
 Hydrofoils (kometas) and motorized catamarans will make the journey from Batabanó to Nueva Gerona in between two and three hours.
-A much slower and larger cargo ferry takes around six hours to make the crossing but is cheaper.
+A much slower and larger cargo ferry takes around six hours to make the crossing.

 Presidio Modelo

-The Presidio Modelo was erected between 1926 and 1928.
+The Presidio Modelo was erected between 1926 and 1931.
 The model panopticon penitentiary is on the outskirts of Nueva Gerona.
 It was the place where, after leading a failed attack on the Moncada Barracks in July 1953, Fidel Castro, along with his brother Raúl Castro, was imprisoned by the regime of Fulgencio Batista from 1953 to 1955.

 Following the Cuban Revolution, the same facility was used to imprison the new regime's enemies and political dissidents.
 They included Huber Matos, an officer in the revolutionary army who attempted to resign and who said he was tortured there.
 Armando Valladares wrote a memoir describing the prison's harsh conditions and cruel treatment of political prisoners.
 Presidio Modelo ceased functioning as a prison in 1967.
 It has been declared a national monument and its hospital rooms converted into a museum.